yuanqing/create-figma-plugin/docs/recipes/relaunch-buttons.md

 }
 ```

-The second parameter passed to `setRelaunchButton` must be a particular `relaunchButtonId` as configured on the **`"relaunchButtons"`** key of our `package.json`.
+The second argument passed to `setRelaunchButton` must be a particular `relaunchButtonId` as configured on the **`"relaunchButtons"`** key of our `package.json`.
 In the above example, we’re associating `figma.currentPage` with the `organizeLayers` relaunch button command.

 This would result in the following:

 ![“Organize Layers” relaunch button](/media/relaunch-button.png)

-If we want to show additional text below the relaunch button, we can pass a third parameter to `setRelaunchButton`:
+If we want to show additional text below the relaunch button, we can pass a third argument to `setRelaunchButton`:

 ```ts
 setRelaunchButton(